This Is How Many Ethereum Are Left To Acquire

 How Many Ethereum Are Left To Be Minted?

 Many popular cryptocurrencies are deflationary, meaning that they have a limited supply.
 Ethereum, however, has an infinite max supply.
-This means that there is no cap on the amount of Ethereum that can enter circulation.
-However, there are annual limits imposed in the Ethereum blockchain’s code that pre-determine how many ETH can be released within a year.
+This means there is no cap on the amount of Ethereum that can enter circulation.
+However, annual limits are imposed in the Ethereum blockchain’s code that pre-determine how many ETH can be released within a year.

-This figure was set to 18 million ETH per year, at a rate of 2 ETH per block reward.
+This figure was set to 18 million ETH per year, at 2 ETH per block reward.
 Over time, the supply rate will steadily decrease as a proportion of the digital currency’s total supply.
 This is due to a new burn mechanism implemented by Ethereum’s 2022-23 upgrades.
 At current rates, more Ethereum will be burned than minted.
-So although Ethereum’s supply is technically infinite, in ten years' time there will actually be less ETH than there is today.
+So, although Ethereum’s supply is technically infinite, in ten years, there will actually be less ETH than there is today.

 Ethereum supply and burn rate